May 6, 2021

-One of our clients, Laurie Beasley, a Haitian art importer and avid blogger (see her website at www.ridgeart.com), remembers her experience at the Isabey Winery: “The outdoor setting was absolutely gorgeous.
+One of our clients, Laurie Beasley, a Haitian art importer and avid blogger (www.ridgeart.com), remembers her experience at the Isabey Winery: “The outdoor setting was absolutely gorgeous.
 We tasted six wines – three reds, two whites and a late harvest muscat dessert wine.
 I have to say that the fine quality of Turkish wines really surprised us throughout our journey.
 They all share one thing in common.
 Without exception, they need to be decanted at least fifteen minutes before drinking, the reds perhaps thirty minutes.”
-Photo by Seyhun Aktoprak, courtesy Laurie Beasley (www.ridgeart.com.)
+Photo by Seyhun Aktoprak, courtesy Laurie Beasley (www.ridgeart.com).

 Grape production in Turkey is huge, both for eating (sultanas, or raisins, as we would call them), and for making into wines.
 Some grape producers who lack the ability (or who as Muslims are religiously unable) to convert their grapes into wines sell their product to wineries.
 Others, such as the Isabey vineyard and winery, which you visit during our best-selling Turkish culinary vacation, pride themselves on their vinicultural prowess.
 As Laurie explains, “We learned a couple of interesting things about vineyards while at our tasting.
 Isabey interplants its vines with roses.
 Roses are the canary in the mine for grape growers.
 When the rose bushes show signs of disease, the grape vines are not far behind and the grower has a chance to intervene before it’s too late.
 Isabey also plants olive trees among its vines to deliberately stress the vines out so the flavor of the grapes is more concentrated.”